molsonkiko/JsonToolsNppPlugin/docs/README.md

 Prior to [v6.1](/CHANGELOG.md#610---2023-12-28), this automatic validation forced the file to be parsed as JSON.
 As of v6.1, the document will be parsed as [JSON Lines](#json-lines-documents) if the file extension is `jsonl` and as JSON otherwise.
 In addition, if the document is already in [regex mode](#regex-search-form) or [ini file mode](#parsing-ini-files), automatic validation is suspended.

 Beginning in [v7.0](/CHANGELOG.md#700---2024-02-09), this automatic validation will only ever attempt to parse the entire document, not [a selection](#working-with-selections), and automatic validation is always disabled in selection-based mode.
 Prior to v7.0, automatic validation could change the user's selections unexpectedly.

+__WARNING:__ If this setting is turned on, versions of JsonTools older than [v8.1](/CHANGELOG.md#810---unreleased-yyyy-mm-dd) will cause Notepad++ to crash if you attempt to open *any* file with more than 2147483647 bytes.

 ## Path to current position ##